edwinm/memoize-cache-decorator/README.md

 With support for:

-- For Node.js and browsers (Node.js only as module for now, working on commonjs version)
+- Node.js and browsers
 - Methods and getter functions
 - Cache expiration
 - Clearing the cache
 - Custom resolver function

-- TypeScript support
+Since TypeScript decorators are used, the source has to be TypeScript.
+Plain JavaScript decorators are planned for the future.

 ## Installation